In most cases Testlio uses 2 types of task lists:

 1. Describing exploratory testing results

-With exploratory tests, testers should independently explore specific areas of the app using their own judgment and creativity.
-Because user scenarios and testing strategies are not specified in the tests, testers must describe their work process and results in the text area provided.
+With exploratory tests, testers should independently explore specific areas of the app using their judgment and creativity.
+Because user scenarios and testing strategies are not specified in the tests, testers must describe their work process and result in the text area provided.

 - All scenarios and areas covered in a short, brief, well-structured form

 - Any important notes that emerged

 Task: Posting and commenting exploratory > Admin adding posts

 Add new post with text only = OK